Santuuus/Epico-Bot/README.md

-# Oshi No Ko Wednesday
+# Oshi No Bot
 A bot that provides information regarding the anime Oshi No Ko.

+## Commands
+- `/oshi-no-ko-wednesday` - Is it Oshi No Ko wednesday, my dudes?
+- `/next-episode` - Time until the next episode of Oshi No Ko?